Learn How To Grow Broccoli Sprouts at home using 2 methods. Sprouting broccoli seeds is a great way to add microgreens to your lifestyle.

 - Fifty days later, a real mature broccoli head is starting to grow.
 At this stage, you are ready to harvest the broccoli head.

 Each step of the way, you can consume your grown broccoli.
-Whatever form it is at that particular stage, it can be used for various meals.
+Whatever form it is at that particular stage, it can be used for various meals as any of the low carb vegetables.

 Why Not Just Eat Broccoli?